benelan/somethings-fishy/README.md

 # Something's Fishy

-Investigating the impact of human influence on aquatic ecosystems in the Golf of Mexico.
+Investigating the impact of human influence on aquatic ecosystems in the Gulf of Mexico.
 This project was created by Ben, Jose, Lauren, Lingtao, and TJ for [Hack the Map 5](https://hack-the-map-5.devpost.com/).

 - [Something's Fishy](#somethings-fishy)
   - [The Problem](#the-problem)